wp-plugins/customericare-livechat/readme.txt

 We started in 2012 so we know the business quite well.

+= Which web browsers work best with this plugin? =

+Latest versions of IE, Safari, Firefox, Chrome, Opera and others! :)

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.